jjuup/blender-repo/README.md

 [Create Photo-Real Lighting With IES Lamps](https://youtu.be/VtouDwt-qP4)

-## Car rigging and vehicle physics:
+## Car rigging and vehicle physics

 [How to rig a car in Blender](https://youtu.be/jTH6psilIxo)
 [Drifting](https://youtu.be/6OECsNMVNpQ)